-Eggplant for Neuroprotection and “The Legend”by Amylee Amos MS, RDN, IFMCPRecipes
+Eggplant for Neuroprotection and “The Legend”by Amylee Amos PhD, RDN, IFMCPRecipes

 Ustura (‘The Legend’ in Arabic) is a staple dish on the coast of Syria, Lebanon, and Turkey.
 This eggplant based dish is lesser known than its spin off dish, Baba Ghanoosh, and is a common appetizer throughout the Middle East.
 It is normally served with other meze or small appetizers such as hummus and muhammara, and it is often paired with Arak- an anise flavored Syria spirit.